 During his 13 years with Scientific American magazine, he wrote 152 articles for The Amateur Scientist section, which were translated into at least 9 languages world wide and had over 2 million readers each month.
 His topics ranged from the physics of judo to the physics of béarnaise sauce and lemon meringue pies.

 In 1990, he took over the textbook Fundamentals of Physics from David Halliday and Robert Resnick, the textbook he used in his first year at MIT.
-Since then he has published seven editions of the book, selling over one million copies in North American and perhaps three or four million copies world wide (it is the number one book world wide in its market).
+Since then he has published seven editions of the book, with 16 translations and selling over one million copies in North America and perhaps three or four million copies world wide (it is the number one book world wide in its market).
 He has lost count of the number of times he has been on television and radio and interviewed for newspapers and magazines.
 However, he clearly remembers the 20 minutes he spent performing on The Tonight Show with Johnny Carson, where he stuck his fingers into molten lead without losing any of them, to the great relief of his mother who was at home watching the show.